gardhr/cosi/README.md

 # Cosi (Javascript Native Runtime)

-Cosi is a cross-platform ES5 Javascript native runtime C library and interpreter.
-Interface with most of the ISO C standard API, including all of the familiar favorites like NULL, stdin/stdout, INT_MAX, etc. Plus...C pointers right from Javascript!
+A cross-platform ES5 Javascript native runtime C library and interpreter.
+Interfaces with most of the ISO C standard API, including all of the familiar favorites like NULL, stdin/stdout, INT_MAX, etc. Plus...C pointers right from Javascript!
 Powered by the [MuJS](https://mujs.com) Javascript engine.

 ## Installation

 No installation required.
 For single-module projects simply #include "cosi/imbed.c" and compile.
 Otherwise you'll need to compile everything separately then #include "cosi/cosi.h" and link with "cosi/core.o".

 ## Command Line Interpreter and Virtual Machine

-Cosi comes with a very simple VM for running scripts.

 `git clone https://github.com/gardhr/cosi`